 Candle Lighting: It is customary at Hebrew Tabernacle for one representative of the community to kindle the Shabbat lights on Friday evening.
-A member of the Bar/Bat Mitzvah's family may have this honor.
-If the Bar/Bat Mitzvah has a younger sibling they may accompany an adult to the bimah for this honor or the whole family can light the candles together.
+A member of the B'nei Mitzvah's family may have this honor.
+If the B'nei Mitzvah has a younger sibling they may accompany an adult to the bimah for this honor or the whole family can light the candles together.